TheSubtleArtist/MyHackMe/buffer-overflow.md

 First set up the analysis with `aaaa`.

-Since we know the weakness is in the copy_arg function we will use `pdf @sym.copy_arg` to print the function:
-Set the breakpoint at the return address: `db 0x00400563`
+Set the breakpoint at the return address: `db 0x00400563`.
+We want to see the value that will be sent to `ret` before the crash actually happens.
+The break will happen before `ret` is executed.

 ![Set Breakpoint](assets/buffer-overflow-19-task8-8b.png)

 **Run The Pattern:** `:> dc $(cat pattern.txt)` to cause the crash